Patechoc/GCP_memo/ML_on_GCP_with_Datalab_and_TensorFlow.md

 In this lab ([overview **video**  of the lab](https://www.coursera.org/learn/serverless-machine-learning-gcp/lecture/nN0uG/feature-engineering-lab-review)), you will perform the following tasks:

 * Working with feature columns
 * Adding feature crosses in TensorFlow
-* Reading data from BigQuery
+* Reading much more data from BigQuery
 * Creating datasets using Dataflow
 * Using a wide-and-deep model